nodemcu/nodemcu-firmware/docs/modules/ble.md

 ## ble.shutdown()

-Shuts down the BlueTooth controller and returns it to the state where another `init` ought to work (but currently doesn't).
+Shuts down the Bluetooth controller and returns it to the state where another `init` ought to work (but currently doesn't).
 And, at the moment, shutting it down doesn't work either -- it appears to corrupt some deep data structures.

 #### Syntax